Misfit1982/carsautomationExample/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Prerequisites:
-Install latest IDE of choice (This project was created and executed on Eclipse IDE) Install latest webdriver (chromedriver, geckodriver, iedriver, etc) Install latest version of maven
+Install latest Eclipse IDE
+Install latest chromedriver webdriver
+Install latest version of maven
 Install latest version of cucumber
 Download, unzip and install this project to your local machine from GitHub